nguillet23/HOA/README.md

 - Microsoft Excel must be installed on this PC (required for xlwings)
 - Python must be installed (Python is the backend of the project)
+- `requirements.txt` file must be included with your project files